Code-Institute-Submissions/ADHD-Superheros/README.md

  ![Feature screenshot of main menu](assets/documentation/features/featuremainmenu.png)

-* Strength Reminder
+* Option 1 - Use App - Strength Reminder

  ![Feature screenshot of strength reminder](assets/documentation/features/featureoption1strenghts.png)

-* Advice Reminder
+* Option 1 - Use App - Advice Reminder

  ![Feature screenshot of advice reminder](assets/documentation/features/featureoption1advice.png)

-* Past Priority Review
+* Option 1 - Use App - Past Priority Review
+    - Screen repeats two more times to get status.

  ![Feature screenshot of review previous priorities](assets/documentation/features/featureoption1oldpriorities.png)

-* Add today's top 3 priorities
+* Option 1 - Use App - Add today's top 3 priorities

  ![Feature screenshot of add todays priorities](assets/documentation/features/featureoption1newpriorities.png)

-* Show 5 previous wins/successs
+* Option 1 - Use App - Show 5 previous wins/successs

  ![Feature screenshot of previous wins and successes](assets/documentation/features/feature1oldwin.png)

-* Enter new win/success
+* Option 1 - Use App - Enter new win/success

  ![Feature screenshot of entering new win or success](assets/documentation/features/feature1newwin.png)

-* Get email address from user
+* Option 1 - Use App - Get email address from user

  ![Feature screenshot of get email user email address]()

-* Email summary report
+* Option 1 - Use App - Email summary report

  ![Feature screenshot of email summary report](assets/documentation/features/feature1emailsummary.png)

-* Learn to use app (Five pages)
+* Option 2 - Learn to use app (five screens/pages)
     - Note that at the end of this menu option, the user is presented to either return to main menu or exit

  ![Feature screenshot of first page of learn how to use app](assets/documentation/features/featureoption2a.png)